Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 The Man Who Sees the Water

 Strength explains very little about who ends up ruling the room.
 If power were only strength, the biggest man would always hold it.
 Knowing and speaking truth also have little to do with gaining and holding power.
-Plato’s ideal of philosopher-kings continue to remain a fantasy, at least in the Philippines.
 Quezon knows better.
 Power belongs to the man who sees the medium everyone else mistakes for reality.

 Let’s look again at what the film tells us through Nadia’s campaign reels.
 She is not only making advertisements.
 She is manufacturing versions reality.
 In one cut, Quezon is the vessel of Filipino destiny: the polished statesman, the champion of independence, the necessary man.
 In another, he is exposed as a manipulator — the man who bends truth, rivals, women, journalists, and public memory toward his own ascent.
 The facts do not change.
 The lens, the water, through which we see them changes.
 The same man, the same events, the same nation, and yet a different spirit moves through the room.